elephantscale/es-training-new/microservices/slides/About_Microservices_Class.md

 * Instructor’s contact information
 * Slides
   - For each session, slides will be emailed out or delivered
-* AWS and Terraform
+* AWS and Microservices
   - Students need to have an AWS account
   - If you don't have one, we will walk through the process of getting a free AWS account
-  - Students will be using a local copy of Terraform on their own computers or install Terraform on AWS
+  - Students will be using a local copy of Microservices on their own computers or install Microservices on AWS
-  - We will walk through the process of installing Terraform locally
+  - We will walk through the process of installing Microservices locally
 * Labs
   - Provided in the cloud via GitHub
   - Will also be delivered in a ZIP file for your future reference